-App Inventor Chart Components: First Steps
+App Inventor Chart Components: Project Summary

 During the initial steps of the project to develop Chart Components for App Inventor, the major focus was on the design of the components such that there is an agreement between different parties that use and work on App Inventor, including the developer team, staff members, representatives in education departments as well as active users of the App Inventor community.